 - (1) Subject to subrule (4) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting. - (2) A Flag Officer of the Club who has held the one office for two consecutive years shall not be eligible for nomination for that same office for the next year but will be again eligible for nomination to that office after that year has elapsed.
-The Officer shall therefore be immediately eligible for nomination to any other committee position. - (3) All Flag Officers must have previously been a flag officer or member of the General Committee for a period or periods in aggregate, of not less than nine (9) months.
-This rule does not apply in the first year following adoption of this rule (2013). - (4) A general meeting of the Association may- - (a) by special resolution remove a committee member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (5) A member who is the subject of a proposed special resolution under subrule (4)(a) may make representations in writing to the Secretary or Commodore

-- (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (6) The Secretary or the Commodore may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.
+The Officer shall therefore be immediately eligible for nomination to any other committee position. - (3) The Commodore must have previously been a flag officer or member of the General Committee for a period or periods in aggregate, of not less than nine (9) months. - (4) A general meeting of the Association may- - (a) by special resolution remove a committee member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (5) A member who is the subject of a proposed special resolution under subrule (4)(a) may make representations in writing to the Secretary or Commodore (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (6) The Secretary or the Commodore may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.